gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 archived: false
 ---

-<a href="https://jupyter.org" target="_blank">Jupyter notebooks</a> are pretty great.<sup id="fnref:fn1"><a class="fnref" href="#fn:fn1">[1]</a></sup> It takes only a couple clicks/keystrokes to create a new cell, write some code, and run it.
-There's no creating a new file, naming the file, writing an entrypoint/main function, or switching to a terminal window to run the code.
+<a href="https://jupyter.org" target="_blank">Jupyter notebooks</a> are pretty neat.<sup id="fnref:fn1"><a class="fnref" href="#fn:fn1">[1]</a></sup> It takes only a couple clicks/keystrokes to create a new cell, write some code, and run it.
+You can skip creating a new file, naming the file, writing an entrypoint/main function, and switching to a terminal window to run the code.
 Unlike standard scripts, notebooks also allow you to embed markdown, plots, and other media directly so you can tell a story with your code.

 One of the most powerful features of the notebook paradigm is that you can swap in and out bits of functionality just be running cells in a different order.
 This is incredible for exploration and prototyping, but with this great flexibility comes a serious drawback: Since there's no well-defined execution order for cells, your notebook can easily get into a state where running the cells top to bottom produces errors.